 We’re an affiliate: We hope you love our articles and the products we recommend!
 Just so you know, when you buy through links on this site, we may earn an affiliate commission.
 Thank you if you use our links, we really appreciate it!

-When considering buying my Deity D3/D3 Pro mic, and even once I had bought, I had a lot of questions I wanted to be answered.
-Now that I’ve uses these mics, and also looked around the internet, I’ve created a short FAQ on the V-Mic D3 & D3 Pro microphones.
+When considering buying my Deity D3/D3 Pro mic, and even once I had bought it, I had a lot of questions I wanted to be answered.
+Now that I’ve uses these mics, and looked around the internet, I’ve created a short FAQ on the V-Mic D3 & D3 Pro microphones.

 Deity V-Mic D3 & D3 Pro: A Brief FAQ

 As I continue to use the V-Mics I’ll add to the existing list.

 How do I adjust the gain on a Deity D3 Pro shotgun mic?

 Use the Gain Adjustment Knob on a D3 Pro mic to adjust the gain.
 The gain adjustment knob on the D3 Pro is a step-less gain dial.
 It allows the user to change the microphone gain by up to +20dB above the base level.